AnthonyJajeh/Biophysical-Feedbacks-of-Exopolymeric-Substances-on-Algal-Bloom-Dynamics-in-Sea-Ice/README.md

 parameter regimes to produce solution plots

 Figure 3 File:
-EPS_exact.mw: shows all the steady state analysis done for model that tracks EPS exactly with algae. figure_3.m: Matlab file running the fast-slow-exact-full model to compare results between different models
+EPS_trace.mw: shows all the steady state analysis done for model that tracks EPS exactly with algae. figure_3.m: Matlab file running the fast-slow-exact-full model to compare results between different models